HordesOfGhost/sign-pdf/README.md

 # sign-pdf

 This application allows you to sign PDF documents with an image of your signature.
-This is a tool that helps you to sign your pdf file.
 I found this problem when I needed to sign a pdf document.
 Online tools needed subscription.
 So, I decided to make a simple tool to sign pdf using python.

 ## Prerequisites